ChanTingHui/wssqrctf/crypto/Subway foot long/README.md

 ## Exploit

-You need to identify the decryption cipher first.
-A hint was given in cipher.txt .
-By entering the hint into google or any search engine, candidates will be able to identify this quote mentioned by Julius Caesar.
-By searching up Julius Ceasar cipher , candidates will be able to identify the code is encoded in the caesar cipher.
+You need to identify the decryption key first.
+There are two types of variable given in the txt file.
+The easier file to decrypt would be the binary which when decrypted using a binary to text converter will give the following cipher key: vwodrqulcnfsmxybpthgejzkai.
+The question title have given a hint on what cipher is used to get the flag.
+By searching up sub cipher in google, it will show a substitution cipher.

-Candidates are then required to decrpyt the code using cryptii or any online Caesar cipher decoder using shift 14 and change the decoding regex to abcdefghijklmnopqrstuvwxyz0123456789.
+The way substitution cipher works is replacing all the alphabet with another alphabet using a cipher key.
+In this case, the plain text string abcdefghijklmnopqrstuvwxyz us now replaced with vwodrqulcnfsmxybpthgejzkai.
+By using an online substitution cipher tool and specifying the cipher key, candidates can obtain the flag for this question.

 The flag is:

 ```
-wssqrctf{y0u_5ha11_not_p455}
+wssqrctf{subwaysnmcdonlads}
 ```